Understanding Board Columns and Workflow

 When creating a board, select:

-Both board types support WIP (Work In Progress) limits for each column.
+Only Custom Boards support WIP (Work In Progress) limits on each column.
 WIP limits prevent bottlenecks by restricting how many tasks can be in a column at once, keeping work flowing smoothly through your workflow.

 You're all set!